 For questions about Special Collections and University Archives materials (Caryn Radick, Digital Archivist, Special Collections and University Archives, firstname.lastname@example.org)

-For questions from the Newark campus (Krista White, Digital Humanities Librarian, John Cotton Dana Library, email@example.com)
+For questions from Rutgers University-Newark (Krista White, Digital Humanities Librarian, John Cotton Dana Library, email@example.com)

 For questions on the RUcore digital repository